-The contract for the University's Employee Assistance Program (CONCERN: EAP) with Deaconess Service Corporation is to be renewed effective July 1, 2004.
+Vice President Brinker reported that the contract for the University's Employee Assistance Program (CONCERN: EAP) with Deaconess Service Corporation is to be renewed effective July 1, 2004.
 CONCERN: EAP is a comprehensive employee assistance program which provides assessment, short-term counseling, referral, and follow-up services for 860 employees and members of their immediate families.
 The utilization rate for calendar year 2003 was 3.8 percent.

-The renewal rate of \$20.00 per employee per year reflects a rate increase of 2.5 percent for the twelve-month period beginning July 1, 2004.
+She noted that the renewal rate of \$20.00 per employee per year reflects a rate increase of 2.5 percent for the twelve-month period beginning July 1, 2004.
 The University pays the annual cost for the program.
 This agreement with Deaconess Service Corporation may be terminated at any time by either party upon sixty (60) days advance written notice to the other party.

-Approval of the renewal of the master policy with the Deaconess Service Corporation beginning July 1, 2004, is recommended.
+On a motion by Mr. Hoehn, seconded by Mr. Tucker, the renewal of the master policy with the Deaconess Service Corporation beginning July 1, 2004, was approved.